percy/cli/packages/core/README.md

 ### `#snapshot(options)`

-Performs asset discovery for a snapshot and queues uploading the snapshot to the associated Percy build.
-When an existing DOM snapshot is provided, it is served as the root resource during asset discovery.
-When no existing DOM snapshot is provided, a new one will be captured using any provided snapshot capture options.
+Takes one or more snapshots of a page while discovering resources to upload with the snapshot.
+Once asset discovery has completed, the queued snapshot will resolve and an upload task will be queued separately.
+Accepts several different syntaxes for taking snapshots in various ways.

+All available syntaxes will push snapshots into the snapshot queue without the need to await on the method directly.
+This method resolves after the snapshot upload is queued, but does not await on the upload to complete.

 ``` js
 // snapshots can be handled concurrently, no need to await